Find a Location

 We offer a variety of menopause treatments to meet your individual needs.
 Our knowledgeable and experienced providers will answer any questions you may have and provide personalized care to help you feel like yourself again.
 So don’t hesitate – contact us today to schedule a consultation and learn more about your options!

-After age 45, women become much more susceptible to developing high blood pressure.
+After age 45, women become much more susceptible to developing .
 This is directly linked to reduced levels of estrogen during perimenopause, a time when many women turn to hormone replacement.
 Estrogen helps promote blood flow through your body by keeping blood vessels open, so when your estrogen decreases, your blood vessels can constrict.
 Because your veins and arteries are now narrowed, your heart is forced to pump your blood with more effort than normal.

 Not only does raising your estrogen levels lower your risk of hypertension, but you can also benefit from the many other effects of balanced estrogen, like sleeping better and improving weight loss.
 It is quite common for hormones to become imbalanced, especially before menopause.
 This imbalance can be caused by even very small changes in how many hormones your body produces.